 A common scenario some users may face, is the desire to provide full access to one environment, but only read access to the next stage.
-For example the developers might be able to fully manage deployments to the development and staging environment, but only view the production deployments.
+For example, the developers might be able to fully manage deployments to the development and staging environments, but only view the production deployments.

-Start by clicking the Teams tab under Configuration in the Octopus Deploy web portal.
-Then click the Add team.
+Start by clicking the Teams tab under Configuration in the Octopus Web Portal.
+Then click Add team.

 When you are happy with these changes hit Save to make them effective.

-The permissions system in Octopus Deploy provides a very flexible way of defining what broad access to system functionality, while still allowing it to be constrained to very specific environments or projects.
-In this guide we have seen how a developer can have their permissions configured so that they can have full access to the first few stages of the deployment lifecycle, while allowing much limited access to the business critical production areas.
+The permissions system in Octopus Deploy provides a very flexible way of defining broad access to system functionality, while still allowing it to be constrained to very specific environments or projects.
+In this guide we have seen how a developer can have their permissions configured so they can have full access to the first few stages of the deployment lifecycle, while restricting access to the business critical production areas.